-Under the DCRP, annually, the Company made a profit sharing contribution to the participant's account equal to 3% of eligible compensation in excess of the limits imposed by the Internal Revenue Service.
-The contributions are recorded in a notional account and change in value based upon the gains and losses of benchmark fund alternatives.
-These fund alternatives are the same as those available in the 2000 DCP.
-Participants in the DCRP may generally elect to change their fund choices at any time (there are certain restrictions applicable to participants subject to Section 16 of the Exchange Act).
+For all plan participants, including each of the participating Named Executive Officers, the deferred amounts are recorded in a notional deferred compensation account and change in value based upon the gains and losses of benchmark fund alternatives.
+With limited exceptions, these fund alternatives are the same as those available under the McCormick 401(k) Retirement Plan.
+Participants may generally elect to change their fund choices at any time (there are certain restrictions applicable to participants who are subject to Section 16 of the Exchange Act).